rsautter/GPA/README.md

-# Concentric GPA
+# Concentric Gradient Pattern Analysis
-This is a concentric GPA prototype developed in Cython + Python
+This is a Concentric Gradient Pattern Analysis (CGPA) prototype developed in Cython + Python

 ### Requirements
  - Python 2.7 or greater